alissaadams/CollectiveActionProblemSimulation/README.md

     * Providing transparency to other nations about their current arsenal to avoid misunderstandings

   * Relationship: With a higher value (better relationship) the probability of nations defecting decreases, which will result in a smaller likelihood of other nations defecting

-## Plans for final revisions
-* Updating code to work with smaller number of players, possibly adjusting weights or base utility
-* Adjusting parts with mechanisms to show multiple rounds